ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Is Ester-C better than Ascorbic Acid?

-Vitamin C (Ester-C) and Vitamin C (Ascorbic Acid) are both classified as T4 Mapped in our formulary.
-Their bioavailability ratings are good (S2) and good (S2) respectively.
+Vitamin C (Ester-C) and Vitamin C (Ascorbic Acid) are both classified as Mapped Form by FormulaForge.
+Their bioavailability ratings are good and good respectively.
 The choice between them depends on individual factors and your healthcare provider's recommendations.

 How much Ester-C should I take compared to Ascorbic Acid?